 Sanctus is produced from a true parcel selection.
 The vines used to produce Sanctus come from a three-hectare portion of the Chateau La Bienfaisance vineyard.
 The terroir is clay and limestone mixed with iron deposits in the soil.
 With old vines that are on average 40 years of age, the Right bank vineyard is planted to 70% Merlot and 30% Cabernet Franc.

-Serving and Decanting Sanctus with Wine, Food and Pairing Tips
+Serving Sanctus with Wine, Food and Pairing Tips

 Château la Bienfaisance Wine Tasting Notes